What Is the Requirement?

-The Oregon University System (OUS) admission requirement is defined by the completion of an acceptable second language, including American Sign Language (ASL), through:
+The University of Oregon admission requirement is defined by the completion of an acceptable second language, including American Sign Language (ASL), through:

 - course work in middle school, high school, or college; or

 - the demonstration of knowledge and/or proficiency in a second language

 If admitted by exception, two quarters or semesters of a college-level second language will be required prior to degree completion to make up the admission deficiency.

 The requirement applies to all admitted freshmen and transfer students who graduated from high school in or after 1997.
 New freshmen and transfer students who graduated from high school or completed a high school equivalency program prior to 1997 are exempt from the second language requirement.